paulness/gatsby-starter-personal-blog/content/posts/2017-10-05--linking-in-text-citations-to-numbered-references-on-hover/index.md

 * 1-3 refers to \[1, 2 and 3\]

-Unfortunately there is no concrete relationship between the superscript in-text citation and its corresponding reference.
+Unfortunately, there is no concrete relationship between the superscript in-text citation and its corresponding reference.
 The publisher has no desire to update thousands of online papers by hand either.
 The HTML code is as follows.

-In text citation
+In-text citation

 `<sup>1</sup>`